Only 3 days left | 30% off lawn plans & free shipping!

 • You can start mowing again once your new grass once the grass type reaches proper mowing height.

-Bare Repair Sun + Shade Lawn Treatment + Grass Seed (2-pack)
+Bare Repair Sun and Shade Grass Seed (2 Pack)

-Bare Repair Sun + Shade Lawn Treatment + Grass Seed (2-pack)
+Bare Repair Sun and Shade Grass Seed (2 Pack)

 • Two 4.5 lb. bags cover 130 sq. ft.